 9. Tax on Cigarettes (G.S.
-105-113.5)
+105-113.5 and 17 NCAC 04C .0702)

-An excise tax is levied on the sale or possession for sale in this State, by a distributor, of all cigarettes at the rate of two and one-fourth cents per individual cigarette (forty-five cents (45φ) per pack of twenty).
+An excise tax is levied on the sale or possession for sale in this State, by a licensed distributor, of all cigarettes at the rate of two and one-fourth cents (2.25φ) per individual cigarette (forty-five cents (45φ) per pack of twenty).
 Distributors are responsible for the tax on all packages of cigarettes received by them and should consider the desirability of insuring their cigarette inventories against loss by theft or otherwise, since distributors are liable for the tax upon any non-tax-paid cigarettes which are stolen or otherwise unaccounted for.